Goalsum/TataruBook/docs/rate_of_return.md

 If the inflows and outflows of a portfolio are not controlled by the portfolio's manager, then the time-weighted return is a good indicator of the manager's investment performance.
 But if the manager itself controls the inflows and outflows of the portfolio, then as in the example above, the time-weighted returns do not reflect the true returns.

 TataruBook does not provide the ability to calculate time-weighted returns because it requires the ability to calculate the value of the portfolio at each time of the inflows or outflows.
-For personal or family bookkeeping, this means that the prices of all non-standard assets must be provided every time there is a spending or income, which is not an easy task for the average user.
-In the future, depending on the situation, TataruBook may include a time-weighted income feature.
+However, the inflows or outflows of a person or a family rarely follow this requirement.
+For example, on non-trading days, the value of the portfolio may not be calculable, but there may still be inflows or outflows.
 {: .notice}

 # Minimum initial cash method